taskett/taskett/_posts/2019-11-28-year_review.md

 * Reading 1 hr/day
 * Meditation 30 min/day
-Exercising consistently
+* Exercising consistently
-Run 3 days/week
+* Run 3 days/week
-Start Weightlifting
+* Start Weightlifting
-Yoga weekly
+* Yoga weekly
-Eating healthy
+* Eating healthy
-It’s simple: focus on quality first
+* It’s simple: focus on quality first
-I want to eat a tomato that tastes like the color red.
+* I want to eat a tomato that tastes like the color red.
 I want to focus on high-quality food.
-Grooming routine
+* Grooming routine
-Skincare routine, hair care routine, flattering clothes I want to leave the house feeling like a boss bitch every day (but in a natural, approachable way) Create for 1hr/day (anything I want!)
+* Skincare routine, hair care routine, flattering clothes
+* I want to leave the house feeling like a boss bitch every day (but in a natural, approachable way)
+* Create for 1hr/day (anything I want!)
-Consistent bed time (this one is SO hard for me)
+* Consistent bed time (this one is SO hard for me)
-Find ‘my people’ here in Seattle
+* Find ‘my people’ here in Seattle
-Makers
-Dreamers
-Adventurers
-People of Integrity
-People who live consciously
-Visionaries
+* Makers, dreamers, adventurers, people of Integrity, visionaries
-Plan ahead weekly and daily
+* Plan ahead weekly and daily

 I’m going to add in my routine one step at a time.
 For example, right now my current focus is furnishing my house.
 Before that, it was finding a place to live.
 Next up is taking a vacation.
 One focus at a time, so that I have plenty of space to sit still with myself.